DDMAL/e2e-omr-documentation/overview/generation-and-correction.md

 # Score Generation &mdash; MEI Encoding

-Score generation is performed with the [MEI encoding](https://github.com/DDMAL/MEI_encoding) job.
+Score generation is performed with the [MEI encoding](https://github.com/DDMAL/MEI_encoding) job, tailored for interpreting neume notation.
-This job uses the information produced in the reconstruction and encoding steps to create a valid symbolic document.
+This job uses the information produced in the reconstruction and encoding OMR stages to create a valid symbolic music document.
-Glyphs are matched to MEI snippets and pitch data is applied if applicable.
+Glyphs are matched to MEI snippets and pitch information is applied where appropriate.

 If text alignment was performed, textual information is also included and used to group neumes into syllables complete with text.